Insights Into 8 Leadership Styles

 Authoritative, Command and Control Style

 These leaders are task-oriented and enthusiastic about a common vision, and have a strong focus on policies and procedures.
-They can be autocratic, yet are always enthusiastic about a common vision and specific goals.
+They can display autocratic leadership, yet are always enthusiastic about a common vision and specific goals.
 They can be seen as extremely controlling on decision making and even somewhat dictatorial in nature.
 These leaders are clearly more tell-oriented and inflexible, and a driver of their own ideas and choices.
 Team members may not believe their leader fully trusts them, and their creativity can get stifled.
 Poor listening and leadership dominance defines this command and control style.
 Unfortunately, there can be a division between autocratic leaders and their followers.

 Excellence Focused, Coercive Style